 They are all elements that can help enhance creativity and inspiration in workers.
 Factors such as the color of the walls influence the mood of people.

 Ideally, they should be combined according to the corporate image and light available; pale blues, greens, and greys are highly recommended in the modern office space.

 Plants are also believed to promote concentration and help create peaceful environments, purifying the air and providing warmth.

 Other examples would be paintings, murals, inspiring phrases, ornaments, etc. that depend on what we want to convey and the workspace.

 After getting to know the main characteristics of modern offices, would you be encouraged to create them?
-Yes I do!
+At Gebesa we have a wide variety of modern office furniture and other items that will help you build truly modern office space, just say Yes I do!